2025-environmental-bioinformatics/Lab-Unix/README.md

 sed -e 's/a/A/' fortune5
 ```

 What happened?

+Look at fortune5 with `head` or `less`.
+Was your original file changed by your `sed` command?
+(If you want to edit a file permanently with `sed`, the `man` info will be very helpful.)

 As you can see -- only the first occurrence of `a` was replaced.
-To replace all the instances of an occurring character in the text file you can add `g` after the search pattern.
+To replace all the instances of a character you can add `g` after the search pattern.

 ```bash
 sed -e 's/a/A/g' fortune5